andrei-punko/cv/Newcomer introduction/Andrei Punko - Newcomer introduction.md

 and philosophical books (written by Eastern Orthodox fathers).

 What about programming:
-- used Basic and Pascal in childhood / early years (20-30 years ago),
+- used Basic in childhood / early years (before 1998),
-- used Pascal / C for modeling,
+- used Pascal / C for modeling in university (1998-2011),
+- used C for microcontrollers programming (2008-2011),
-- use Java as main language during last time (10+ years),
+- use Java as main language during last time (2011-now),
-- for some projects faced a bit with Groovy / Lua / Python / Go languages
+- for some projects faced a bit with Groovy / Lua / Python / Go / Kotlin languages
 - plan to use Kotlin instead of Java in future may be

 To stay healthy I usually use walks/swimming and (at winter) skiing.